Ohio Deferred Compensation

 When you enroll in medical coverage, you also automatically gain prescription drug, behavioral health and Take Charge!
 Live Well! benefits.

-The state contracts with Aetna, Anthem and Medical Mutual of Ohio to serve as third-party administrators for the Ohio Med PPO (Preferred Provider Organization) plan.
-Aetna, Anthem and Medical Mutual of Ohio each serve specific regions of Ohio based upon home ZIP codes.
+The State contracts with Anthem and Medical Mutual of Ohio to serve as third-party administrators for the Ohio Med PPO (Preferred Provider Organization) plan.
+Anthem and Medical Mutual of Ohio each serve specific regions of Ohio based upon home ZIP codes.
 Your plan administrator is determined by the first three digits of your home ZIP code.
 If your home ZIP code is outside of Ohio, you will be enrolled in Anthem.

 ZIP Code Chart